Yangon Technological University: History

 The university traces its origins to Rangoon University's Department of Engineering established in 1924 during the British colonial period.
 In the beginning, the department was located in the extended compound of Rangoon General Hospital in downtown Yangon and consisted of two lecturers and 17 students.
 In 1927, it became a separate entity, BOC College of Engineering and Mining, named after Burmah Oil Company, and was moved four miles north.
 Civil Engineering was the only program offered until 1938 when a combined Mechanical and Electrical Engineering program was added.

 After World War II, in 1946, the college became the Faculty of Engineering of Rangoon University.
 After Burma's independence in 1948, the college added Mining, Chemical, Metallurgy and Architecture programs in 1954 and a Textile Engineering program in 1955.
+The Engineering College of Rangoon University was housed in a building designed by British architect Raglan Squire in 1956.

-In 1961, the college became Burma Institute of Technology (BIT) of Rangoon University and was moved to the current building complex in Gyogone built by the Soviet Union.
+In 1961, the college became Burma Institute of Technology (BIT) of Rangoon University and was moved to the current building complex in Gyogone built by the Soviet Union as a gift.
+The new campus was designed by Soviet architect Pavel Stenyushin, whose work paralleled Squire's in its post-WWII reconstruction ethos, though shaped by different ideologies and styles.
+The Soviet-designed campus reflected both monumental Stalinist architecture and adaptation to Myanmar’s tropical climate, including open corridors, shaded walkways, and perforated walls for ventilation.
+Its main building features an iconic colonnade and was nicknamed the “university under the table” due to its distinctive roof structure.
+A commemorative plaque marks the foundation laid in 1958, with students relocating there in 1961.

+The campus symbolized warming Burma–Soviet relations during the Cold War.
+Following early tensions, diplomatic ties strengthened after U Nu’s 1955 Soviet visit, culminating in the university's construction agreement.
+The gift was part of broader Soviet influence efforts, prompting concern from the West.

 In 1964, BIT was renamed Rangoon Institute of Technology (RIT) and, more importantly, made an independent university under the Ministry of Education.
 RIT began conferring Bachelor of Engineering and Master of Engineering degrees instead of Bachelor of Science (Engineering) and Master Science (Engineering) degrees, hitherto offered at Rangoon University.
 The university expanded its bachelor's and master's degree offerings to the current 11 disciplines over the years.
 The PhD programs were added only in 1997.